-Can you take your stable of boxers to the top of the World Heavyweight Boxing Rankings and help them win the World Heavyweight Championship?
+Inspired by classic management style boxing games of the past such as World Championship Boxing Manager for the Commodore Amiga.
+Can you take your boxer stable to the top of the World Heavyweight Boxing Rankings and help them win the World Heavyweight Championship?

 Boxing Manager features:

 - Careful choice of boxers for your stable is required if you want a World Champion (or even a contender).
-Low cut resistance means that boxer will bleed during matches, a bad chin will see him vulnerable to a knockout punch, whilst low determination means he won't train hard, won't want to get up after being knocked down, and may retire if his boxing career goes badly.
+Low cut resistance means a boxer will bleed during matches, a bad chin will see him vulnerable to a knockout punch, whilst low determination means he won't train hard, won't want to get up after being knocked down, and may retire if his career goes badly.

 - Boxing Manager is designed to be accessible to even casual fans, so it avoids bogging you down in micro-management.
-If you don't want to get involved with training your boxers, you can switch them to "Auto-Train" and let one of your gym team take care of it, leaving you free to just make the matches.
+If you don't want to get involved with training your boxers, you can switch them to "Auto-Train" and let one of your gym team take care of it, leaving you free to just book matches.